dbrg77/dbrg77.github.io/content/posts/2025-10-16-photo-grid-testing.md

   "/images/2025-10-16/img9.jpg"
 >}}

-Those pictures show the keyboard and the keycaps that I used to wite this post.
+Those pictures show the keyboard and the keycaps that I used to write this post.
 I think I will add those at the end of my future posts.
 Let's see if I could write more often, lol!